scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

 ##**3.1 Configure Interfaces**

-The server has a single network card. bla bla here....
+The server has a single network card.
 Configure both of the interface files at one time and then restart networking.

 **Explore the current network card interface setup:**